 10 Brilliant Ways to Use Orange Peels in the Garden

-1. In the compost – Are orange peels good for compost?
+1. In the – Are orange peels good for ?

 All citrus peels including oranges and lemons can be composted.
-Citrus is an excellent source of nitrogen, phosphorus, and potassium.
-Adding them to compost is a great way to make it nutritious.
+Citrus is an excellent source of , phosphorus, and potassium.
+Adding them to is a great way to make it nutritious.

-You want biotics in the compost pile and not antibiotics as this will cause some of the life forms to die off.
-Penicillium does not like warmth so keep it hot by adding plenty of carbon, and then high nitrogen items like chicken poop and coffee grounds.
+You want lots of healthy biotics in the and not antibiotics as this will cause some of the life forms to die off.
+Penicillium does not like warmth so keep it hot by adding plenty of carbon, and then high items like , animal and .

 Warning: if you are doing vermiculture and have a worm bin you definitely do not want to throw citrus in there as it harms the red wrigglers.